hanleyweng/blog/knol/2015/s1/vivid_monster_world/_posts/2016-06-16-vivid-2015-monser-world.md

 _Disclaimer: Usually we'd do a lot of prototypes and iterations, this particular project had a few time constraints though – so we instead chose to refine the execution of the idea with polish whilst doing core user and technical tests throughout._

-A few artworks were moodboarded, and Emila created mock ups.
+A few artworks were moodboarded, from which Emila later created mock ups.

 ![Moodboard](post_media/images/moodboard.png)

-We decided to Unity early on (C#), an engine that we believed would make prototyping and collaboration easier in this setup than Processing or OpenFrameworks.
+We decided on Unity early on (C#), an engine that we believed would make prototyping and collaboration easier in this setup than Processing or OpenFrameworks.
 Various Unity tests were conducted first, including lighting and atmospherics.

 ![Unity Scene WIP](post_media/images/unity_purple.png)

 Unity's Animation State Machines became quite helpful.
 Especially as we investigated 2D and 3D methods for animating creatures.

-In the 3D realm, we tested out using motion-capture data, 3d rigged models, as well as creating finger puppets controlled by a Leap Motion.
+In the 3D realm, we tested out motion-capture data, 3d rigged models, as well as creating finger puppets controlled by a Leap Motion.

 ![Leap Motion Finger Puppet Rig](post_media/images/finger-puppet - snippet - gif.gif)